-Garnets are a set of closely related minerals forming a group, with gemstones in almost every color.
+Garnets are a group of closely related minerals with gemstones in almost every color.

 The garnet group of related mineral species offers gems of every hue, including fiery red pyrope, vibrant orange spessartine, and rare intense-green varieties of grossular and andradite.